Mxx1029/WhatToDo-App/README.md

 - case 6: user is LOGGED IN --> KEY FEATURE
   - HEADER stays the same, plus logout
   - MAIN: still defaults to events on that day
-  - above events, Create Listing component, maybe display only a bit and hide the rest in a show more
+  - above events, CREATE LISTING component, maybe display only a bit and hide the rest in a show more
+  - adding hashtags (like keywords - additional to categories) --> NICE TO HAVE
   - NICE TO HAVE: Wishlist

 ### Categories